docker-tws/docker-tws/README.md

 ### Extracting `jts.ini` and `tws.xml`

-For each account youn intend to use the image with, login to TWS from a desktop computer, or simply start the container and login through it.
+For each account you intend to use the image with, login to TWS from a desktop computer, or simply start the container and login through it.
 Repeat for each desired account.
 Now grab `jts.ini` from your installation, which will contain a list of encoded account usernames `docker-tws` needs to know where to copy